 What is needed in prenatal vitamins?

 Use the chart below to find the daily recommended amounts of critical nutrients.
-See why they’re important and how to get them into your diet.
+See why they’re important and ways to add them to your diet.

 Recommended Daily Nutrient Amounts—Pregnancy and Breastfeeding